marcomusy/vedo/README.md

 <br />

-Draw a line in 3D that fits a cloud of points also show the first set of 20 points and fit a plane
+Draw a line in 3D that fits a cloud of points, also show the first set of 20 points and fit a plane:
 ```python
 for i in range(500): # draw 500 fit lines superposed
     x = np.mgrid[-2:5 :20j][:, np.newaxis] # generate 20 points